 4

-The resolution says it does not block the United States from defending itself against an armed attack or an imminent armed attack.
+The bill explicitly preserves the United States' ability to defend itself against an armed attack or the threat of an imminent armed attack.

 5